victims/victims-enforcer-legacy/README.md

 ## About

 This rule provides the logic to scan a Maven's project's dependencies against a database of artifacts with publicly known Common Vulnerabilities and Exposures (CVE).
-The canonical version of the database is hosted at https://victims-websec.rhcloud.com and is maintained by Red Hat's Security Response Team (SRT).
+The canonical version of the database is hosted at https://victims-websec.rhcloud.com and is maintained by Red Hat security teams.

 ## Getting Started

-A sample project and configuration instructions are avaiable [here](http://people.redhat.com/~gmurphy/projects/victims.html)
+A sample project is provided in sample/

 ## Example pom.xml
 ```